 Undergraduate Access Scholarships are awarded to students who successfully complete MAP and start an undergraduate course at The University of Manchester.

-If you are a prospective or current MAP student you can find out more about this and other scholarships at the University of Manchester.
+If you are a prospective or current MAP student, you can find out more about this and other scholarships at the University by visiting our student finance pages.

 Our Undergraduate Access Scholarships are generously funded by our alumni community and donors.